 Just as I was soaking in the sleek design of the Avenir, beautiful voices coming from the audience distracted me.
 First one, then another, then another.
 Until there were ten.
 Officially ten that is.

 The next morning I visited the car show which was fun, but tiny after many years of working the CES show in Las Vegas.
 All too quickly I was back on a plane heading to [a much warmer] San Francisco.
-During my flight I had plenty of time reflect on my weekend.
+During my flight, I had plenty of time to reflect on my weekend.

-I am convinced that Detroit is going through a major transformation, one I am excited to keep my eye on, and for the first time in a very long time there is a shimmer of hope for the future of American cars.
+I am convinced that Detroit is going through a major transformation, one I am excited to keep my eye on, and for the first time in a very long time, there is a shimmer of hope for the future of American cars.
 I want to learn more, see more from Buick to understand the depth of their renaissance, but from what I have seen thus far, it looks like it is going to be a great year.